openshift/installer/docs/user/openstack/install_upi.md

 We are not relying on the Machine API so we can delete the control plane Machines and compute MachineSets from the manifests.

-**WARNING**: The `install-config.yaml` file will be automatically deleted in the next section.
+**WARNING:** The `install-config.yaml` file will be automatically deleted in the next section.
 If you want to keep it around, copy it elsewhere now!

 First, let's turn the install config into manifests: